When placing a trade, there are a few things to keep in mind:

 Buy and sell prices

+The price to buy will always be higher than the current underlying value and the price to sell will always be lower.
 The difference between the two prices is called the spread.
-Most trades with IG are charged via the spread: with the exception of shares, which incur commission.
+Most CFD trades with IG are charged via the spread, with the exception of shares, which incur commission.